 The Namibian Child Justice Draft Bill has not only borrowed from the South African law reform project on Juvenile Justice.
-But admittedly, it derived main ideas from the SA Law Commission's vii proposed Child Justice Bill.
-In as much as the South African Law Commission "consider to been able the has experiences of other countries as well as the approaches of various international instruments and initiatives adopted in the field of child/youth justice" (Skelton and Potgieter, 2002, 498), Namibia has followed suit: The new system will, with the exception of the doli capax/doli incapax rule, be built on internationally recognized standards.
+But admittedly, it derived main ideas from the SA Law Commission's^{vii} proposed Child Justice Bill.
+In as much as the South African Law Commission has been able to "consider the experiences of other countries as well as the approaches of various international instruments and initiatives adopted in the field of child/youth justice" (Skelton and Potgieter, 2002, 498), Namibia has followed suit: The new system will, with the exception of the doli capax/doli incapax rule, be built on internationally recognized standards.